 - Hair loss may occur in the affected area.

-Doctors are not sure why some people develop seborrheic eczema, while others do not.
-It does appear that your risk of developing it increases if one or more close family members also have the condition.
+Doctors aren’t exactly sure why some people develop seborrheic eczema while others don’t.
+However, it does appear that your risk of developing the condition increases if a close family member has it.

 Other factors thought to increase risk include:

 - environmental factors, such as pollution

 - the presence of other skin issues, such as acne

 - the use of certain skin care products, particularly those containing alcohol